Matthew-J-Green/dv-loco-analogue-control-mod/README.md

  - Run Derail Valley to generate `config.json` in the mod folder
  - Update `config.json` for each input.
 	 - `AxisName` is the in game joystick axis name which is assigned an axis number.
 [See Understanding Joystick Mapping](#understanding-joystick-mapping).
 Leave any unused inputs as a blank string
-	 - `Invert` inverts the axis.
-Some axis are already inverted in game
+	 - `Scaling` Allows you to apply a scaling to an axis in case it doesnt saturate the full range.
+Applying a negative scaling will invert the axis
 	 - `FullRange` takes a -1 to 1 range and maps it to 0 to 1
 	 - `Debug` enables printing the value being applied to the mod manager log.
 Enable this for first time setup.
 	 - `DeadZoneCentral` is the percentage of the axis where an input value will produce a 0 value expressed as a float.
 0.1 = 10%